 HOAX is an ongoing curatorial project dedicated to giving an online, print and IRL platform to work that exists at the intersection of art and creative writing.
 We’re like a hybrid of an exhibition, a publishing space, a commissioning programme, and an ever-expanding survey and archive.
-We give a freely-accessible public home to bold, new creative work that incorporates text, presenting one new work a week.
+We give a freely-accessible, public home to bold, new creative work that incorporates text, presenting one new work a week and hosting a digital archive of more than 250 works.

 HOAX provides a range of spaces to showcase all forms of creative works that incorporate text, rejecting the traditional categorisation that splits art and creative writing.
 Our process and platform have been designed to reflect this.